 HOW IT IS GIVEN

 The vaccine comes as a powder which is mixed with sterile water before use.
 PRIORIX is injected under the skin (subcutaneously) or into muscle.
 PRIORIX is generally injected into the upper leg muscle in infants under 12 months of age.
 In children over 12 months of age and older children and adults the injection may be given in the upper arm muscle.

 PRIORIX should never be given into a vein.

 WHEN IT WILL BE GIVEN

 The first dose of PRIORIX is generally given to children at 12 months of age.
 A second dose is then administered to children at 4-6 years of age; preferably before commencement at school.

 If your child misses a scheduled dose, talk to your doctor or nurse and arrange another visit as soon as possible.

 THINGS YOU MUST NOT DO:

-- do not become pregnant for 3 months after receiving PRIORIX vaccination.
+- do not become pregnant for one month after receiving PRIORIX vaccination.
 Talk to your doctor as soon as possible, if you do become pregnant within this time.

 THINGS YOU MUST DO: